Back

 Methotrexate :

-The administration of MIG Junior 24 hours before or after the administration of methotrexate can lead to an increased concentration of methotrexate and to an increase in its toxic effect.
+Administration of MIG Junior 24 hours before or after administration of methotrexate may lead to increased concentrations of methotrexate and an increase in its toxic effect.

 Sulfonylureas:

-Clinical studies have shown interactions between NSAIDs and antidiabetic drugs (sulfonylureas).
-Although so far they haven't
+Clinical studies have shown interactions between nonsteroidal anti-inflammatory drugs and antidiabetic drugs (sulfonylureas).
+Although no interactions have been reported to date,

-reported interactions between ibuprofen and sulfonylureas, monitoring of blood sugar values is recommended as a precaution when they are used simultaneously.
+Interactions between ibuprofen and sulfonylureas have been reported, and monitoring of blood sugar levels is recommended as a precautionary measure when used concomitantly.

 Zidovudine :

-Concomitant administration of MIG Jr. Oral Suspension may increase the risk of joint bleeding and bruising in HIV-positive patients suffering from
+Concomitant administration of MIG Junior oral suspension may increase the risk of joint bleeding and bruising in HIV-positive patients suffering from

 hemophilia.